-The same goes for partner work: if you want to practise listening for questions and your partner wants to practise summarising a full reading, you can still offer one another helpful feedback.
-There’s absolutely no need for you to be working on the same part of the course.
+The same goes for paired practice: if you want to practise listening for questions and your partner wants to practise summarising a full reading, you can still offer one another helpful feedback.
+There’s absolutely no need for you to be working on the same thing.

-However, working with other students is a crucial part of the class.
+However, working with other students is a crucial part of the Class.
 Your fellow-students need you to be available to provide feedback as they practise their reading skills – both through the online forum and in scheduled one-to-one calls as ‘reading partners’.
-Please allow at least an extra half-hour a week for this in addition to our weekly calls and whatever time you take for private reading, absorbing and integrating.
+Please allow at least an extra half-hour a week for this in addition to whatever time you take for private reading, absorbing and integrating.